 AUSTCS and the Australian Ceramics Association (ACA), partnered up back in late 2017.
 This was following the success of 2017 seminar and the wonderful response around the seminar ritual introduced in Canberra of “Welcome by Tea” Then Queensland Regional Ambassador Kym Cooper had the vision to create a connection between AUSTCS and the Australian ceramics community.
 In January 2018, the first AUSTCS Cup Competition was launched, inviting Australian potters to submit a cup for consideration as the 2018 AUSTCS Cup.

 Being the leading representative body for potters all around Australia, it appeared logical to partner up with the ACA.
-Very quickly ACA Executive Officer Vicki Grima, saw the mutual crossovers between the ceramic’s community and AUSTCS, and the advantages of partnering in this unique competition project.
-Vicki just happens to also be the editor of The Journal of Australian Ceramics and so was able to reach out and explain the competition and the commissioning of a winning cup.
+Very quickly ACA Executive Officer at the time Vicki Grima, saw the mutual crossovers between the ceramic’s community and AUSTCS, and the advantages of partnering in this unique competition project.
+The ACA's magazine The Journal of Australian Ceramics has been able to reach out and explain the competition and the commissioning of a winning cup.
 Vicki was also of great assistance when it came to judging, offering her insights and experience to the novice AUSTCS judges.

 This partnering to advance greater connections, understanding and development between our two communities has brought benefits to those potters entering the competition, to the winners of the competition through their commission and the promotional aspects of becoming the winner and of course to AUSTCS members who at each seminar have been gifted a unique collectable piece of Australian ceramic art.